tokens-studio/sd-transforms/README.md

 - Transform colors to `rgba()` format
 - Transform typography objects to CSS typography parts
 - Transform Tokens Studio shadow objects to CSS shadow format
+- Transform color modifiers from Tokens Studio to color values
 - Registers these transforms, in addition to `attribute/cti`, `name/cti/camelCase` for naming purposes, as a transform group called `tokens-studio`

 ## Installation